jdbrew/M-L-Personas/Personas/ml_framework_personas-fundamental_stage.md

 This has helped further my understanding of what I need to do to reach the next step in my career and helped me build a good working relationship with my supervisor.

 ### Diversity Profile

+> **Critical for Design Principle 10:** Difference, diversity, inclusion, and power as golden thread

 #### Protected Characteristics
 - **Identity:** British Indian woman, age 27, disabled (chronic pain condition - hypermobility EDS)